 Skip advert

 Advertisement - Article continues below

-Our car was the top-spec Premium, which sits on 18-inch wheels as opposed to the 17-inch rims on the Select.
+The top-spec Premium sits on 18-inch wheels as opposed to the 17-inch rims on the Select.
 There’s a 19-inch option, but we’d be wary of the ride on them.
-We certainly didn’t find the Puma Gen-E uncomfortable – it rides like the petrol car and it copes with speed bumps and large potholes pretty well.
-Comfort at higher speeds was good, too, it was occasionally fidgety around town, with the damping not quite settling.
+We certainly don’t find the Puma Gen-E uncomfortable – it rides like the petrol car and it copes with speed bumps and large potholes pretty well.
+Comfort at higher speeds is good, too, although it'll occasionally be fidgety around town, with the damping not quite allowing the Puma Gen-E to settle.

 It’s worth noting that, at 1,563kg, the Gen-E weighs almost 300kg more than the petrol version.
 Ford has managed to hide the extra mass well, though, because it’s genuinely adept.

 Four driving modes are offered – Normal, Eco, Sport and Slippery – with steering and throttle response tweaks the most noticeable changes between them.
-Steering feel can be a little vague in Sport mode around town, especially just off-centre, but despite using a new rack system it’s pretty similar to the regular Puma, which is a very good thing.
-In the ST you get the option of a Handling Pack, which replaces the squared (Ford calls it the ‘squircle’) steering wheel with a round one.
-We wish this was offered in the Gen-E because the rim makes it hard to provide input smoothly.
+Steering feel can be a little vague in Sport mode around town, especially just off-centre, but despite using a new steering rack system, it’s pretty similar to the regular Puma, which is a very good thing.
+In the ST, you get the option of a Handling Pack, which replaces the squared (Ford calls it the ‘squircle’) steering wheel with a round one.
+We wish this were offered in the Gen-E because the rim makes it hard to provide input smoothly.

+Skip advert